BenDehlin/cra-template-bdehlin/README.md

   -react-router-dom
   -formik
   -material-ui
+  -sequelize

   User data is stored in context but redux is included for those that may be using it.
 Current build uses formik and material-ui for the forms on the Login and Register component.

+  Database connection has been migrated to use Sequelize ORM instead of massive direct connection, manually created sql files has been deprecated.